aimansharma-gg/AQI-Report-Data-Analysis-/README.md

 Summarize: Calculate aggregate AQI statistics.

-Query: Use SQL to derive insights such as most polluted counties or states with the cleanest air.
+Query: Use SQL to derive insights such as the most polluted counties or states with the cleanest air.

 ⚙️ Code Explanation
 1. Data Preprocessing (Python)